ben-wangz/blog/docs/src/intro/me.md

     + algorithms
         * old platform: only built-in algorithms
         * new platform: pluggable and custom algorithms, which can be written in java, python, etc.
-    + next features for new platform
+    + next(not finished) features for new platform
         * executing engines to support flink jobs which can be compatible with current calcite framework
-        * applications can be pluggable
+        * pluggable applications
     + open source codes
         * old platform: https://gitee.com/zhijiangtianshu/nebula
         * new platform: https://github.com/lab-zj/data-hub
-* main job 3: maintaining old k8s cluster and designing a new one which is ready for production
+* maintaining old k8s cluster and designing a new one which is ready for production
     + all softwares managed by helm charts
     + less than one person per month for maintaining three clusters, which contains more than 300 services

-### Professional Data Processing Engineer in 天壤智能
+### 天壤智能, Professional Data Processing Engineer(2019 - 2021)
-* time: 2019 - 2021
 * leading a team of 3-5 people
-* main job
-    + designing and implementing a data processing platform named pandora, which based on flink, for advertisement putting data analysis
+* designing and implementing a data processing platform named pandora, which based on flink, for analyzing advertisement putting data
-        * table and sql api of flink to refactor business logic into small pieces for better maintainability
+    + refactoring business logic into small pieces with table and sql api of flink for better maintainability
-        * flink on k8s
+    + reducing costs with flink on k8s
-        * oss and kafka as the storage to handle both batch and stream data
+    + handling both batch and stream data with oss and kafka as the storage
-    + refactor the pipelines and the code for feature extracting pipelines and predicting algorithms for a recommendation system at China Merchants Bank
+* refactoring pipelines and code of feature extracting and predicting algorithms for a recommendation system at China Merchants Bank
-        * optimization for spark jobs
+    + optimization for spark jobs
-        * designing interfaces for algorithms
+    + designing interfaces for algorithms
 * main reasons to leave: my lovely daughter was coming, the business was given up and my boss left this company

-### Senior Java Developer in Alibaba Group
-* time: 2015 - 2019
-* belongs to search dump team at Search Department
+### search dump team at Search Department Alibaba Group, Senior Java Developer(2015 - 2019)
-* main job: data processing platform for search engine
+* maintaining and developing data processing platforms for search engine
-* owned business
-    + designing and implementing an image data processing platform for image searching in Taobao: pailitao is the main user of this platform
+* designing and implementing an image data processing platform for image searching in Taobao: pailitao is the main user of this platform
-        * standards for c++ image processing modules, which based on protobuf, JNI, cmake, etc.
+    + establishing standards for c++ image processing modules, which based on protobuf, JNI, cmake, etc.
-        * make standalone image processing modules to be a distributed system
+    + making standalone image processing modules, provided by algorithm engineers, to be a distributed system
-        * image feature extraction, image similarity calculation, clustering, etc.
+    + handling modules like image feature extraction, image similarity calculation, clustering, etc.
-        * loading data into search engine
-        * no online fault for more than 3 years after the platform was put into use
+    + keeping no online fault for more than 3 years after the platform was put into use
-    + maintaining a data processing platform for Taobao/Tmall main search
+* maintaining a data processing platform for Taobao/Tmall main search
-        * online fault not larger than P3
+    + online fault not larger than P3
-        * only two people, including me, handled the whole taobao/tmall data for searching for nearly 2 years
+    + only two people, including me, handled the whole taobao/tmall data for searching for nearly 2 years
-    + maintaining data processing platforms for 1688, aliexpress, etc.
+* maintaining data processing platforms for 1688, aliexpress, etc.
-        * no online fault
+    + keeping no online fault
 * kpi: 3.75 all the time except 3.5+(once)
 * main reason to leave: deep dive into stream processing and k8s

-### intern at Alibaba Group
-* time: 2014.07 - 2015.04
-* belongs to search dump team at Search Department
+### search dump team at Search Department Alibaba Group, intern(2014.07 - 2015.04)
-* main job: data processing platform for search engine
+* maintaining data processing platform for search engine
-* owned business
-    + Independently developed a distributed data synchronization tool, from MySQL to HBase, which was secure, high performance and widely used for more than 4 years
+* Independently developed a distributed data synchronization tool, from MySQL to HBase, which was secure, high performance and widely used for more than 4 years

-## Education

-### Bachelor's degree of Software Engineering
-** NorthEastern University ** (2009 - 2013)

-### Master's degree of Software Engineering
-** NorthEastern University ** (2013 - 2015)

 ## papers published